 The Yorkshire terrier, well known for long flowing tresses, is a tiny but tough breed.
 Originally used to hunt rats, the Yorkie is a popular active pet.

-The Yorkshire terrier was one of the top 10 breeds for the year 2008.
-Click here for the complete story on Top Dog Breeds of 2008.
+The Yorkshire terrier has been one of the top breeds based on the American Kennel Club (AKC) tallies.
+Click here for the complete list of top dog breeds - Top Dog Breeds of 2012 - Most Popular Dogs.

 History and Origin

 As Scottish weavers migrated from Scotland to England in the mid 19th century, they brought along various terriers used to hunt rats.
 Over time, these terriers were bred together until the Yorkshire terrier was developed.

 Originally, the breed was called the "broken-haired scotch terrier."
 In 1870, a reporter at a dog show stated that the breed should be renamed the Yorkshire terrier since most of the breed development occurred in the town of Yorkshire.

 The breed was originally used as a working dog but became a fashionable pet in England in the late Victorian era.
 In 1872, the Yorkie made his entrance into the United States and has since been a favorite.